SystemsBioinformatics/excelDataGuide/README.md

 The output of the `read_data()` function is a list object containing the data in a structured manner.
 The structure is determined for a large part by the design of the data guide.

+## Future work

+Provide guide and template structures for data types without upper size limit, like time series with no pre-determined length.